-These entities must be legally constituted according to Act 1/2002 and must meet the requirements established in Title II of the General Consumer and User Protection Act, which include: being a non-profit organisation; being officially registered; and having a purpose that is for the defence of consumers’ and users’ interests.
-Article 4 of Directive 2020/1828 includes several additional requirements that these entities need to comply with to be able to represent consumers’ and users’ interests.
+These entities must be legally constituted according to Act 1/2002, and must meet the requirements established in Title II of the Consumer Protection Act, which include being a non-profit organisation; being officially registered; and having a purpose that is for the defence of consumers’ and users’ interests.
+Article 4 of Directive (EU) 2020/1828 includes several additional requirements that these entities need to comply with to be able to represent consumers’ and users’ interests.

-Article 11(5) of the CCP.
-The public prosecutor does not usually bring a class action; however, there have been exceptions, some of the most recent of which include judgment of the Supreme Court No. 47/2017, of 26 January (ECLI:ES:TS:2017:159); judgment of the Provincial Court of Pontevedra No. 33/2020, of 21 February; and judgment of the Provincial Court of A Coruña No. 327/2021, of 30 September (ECLI:ES:APC:2021:2240).
-More commonly, the public prosecutor intervenes as a party once the proceedings have started and when public interest justifies such involvement (article 15(1) of the CCP).
+Article 11.5 of the CCP.
+The public prosecutor does not usually bring a class action; however, there are exceptions, some of the most recent of which include judgment of the Supreme Court No. 47/2017, of 26 January (ECLI:ES:TS:2017:159); judgment of the Provincial Court of Pontevedra No. 33/2020, of 21 February; and judgment of the Provincial Court of A Coruña No. 327/2021, of 30 September (ECLI:ES:APC:2021:2240).
+More commonly, the public prosecutor intervenes as a party once the proceedings have started and when public interest justifies such involvement (article 15.1 of the CCP).

-Article 16 of the General Contractual Conditions Act, article 54 of the General Consumer and User Protection Act, article 33 of the Unfair Competition Act, and article 9(4) of the Act establishing measures against commercial late payment.
+Article 16 of the Act on General Terms and Contractual Conditions; article 54 of the Consumer Protection Act; article 33 of the Act on Unfair Competition; and article 9.4 of the Act establishing measures against commercial late payment.

-Article 11(2) of the CCP.
-If the associations do not comply with these requirements, the action may be dismissed on the grounds of a lack of capacity to sue (see judgment of the Provincial Court of Seville No. 348/2010, of 7 October).
+Article 11.2 of the CCP.
+If associations do not comply with these requirements, the action may be dismissed on the grounds of a lack of capacity to sue (see judgment of the Provincial Court of Sevilla No. 348/2010, of 7 October).